CommandLineHeroes/clh-arcade/README.md

 # Command Line Heroes ARCADE!

-This is a game switcher for the Command Line Heroes cabs.
+This is a game switcher for the Command Line Heroes arcade cabinets.

 ## Step 0: initial setup